SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Tutorials/Tutorial_Monitor_a_spectrum_signal_by_comparing_it_with_thresholds.md

 > See also:
 > -[Working with spectrum scripts](xref:Working_with_spectrum_scripts)

-## Step 5: Add a monitor to detect the Rain Fade
+## Step 5: Add a first spectrum monitor to detect the Rain Fade

 1. Add a Rain Fade Monitor that is using the rainFadeDetected param, monitor it and generate a Major alarm when this boolean is evaluated to true.